xcsf-dev/xcsf/README.md

 ## Features

 Implements both [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) via the updating of match set errors directly and [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) via the updating of action set predictions with an environment reward.
+See `default.ini` for a list of options.

+### Python Library

-See `default.ini` for a list of options and [`python/README.md`](python/README.md) for Python library usage.
+See [`python/README.md`](python/README.md) for Python library usage.

 ### Conditions